sishtiaq/compose-z3-tutorial/README.md

 ### Rock n'roll

-Now we're ready.

 Here, we're starting fsharpi on OS X and assuming the Z3 dlls are in ../platform/osx-mono.
-Your setup might be different.
+Where-every your dlls are, make sure both the native dll and it's .NET wrapper are in the same directory.

 ```
 $ fsharpi -I:../platform/osx-mono -r:Microsoft.Z3